Zero-Permutation Jet-Parton Assignment using a Self-Attention Network: Results

 Figure~\ref{fig:perf-vs-njets} shows the fraction of correct assignments as a function of jet multiplicity.
 The performance difference between \saja\ and \klf\ are largest in $N_{\text{Jets}}=7$ and 8, which corresponds to the bulk of the \ttbar\ population that are matched, as shown in figure~\ref{fig:jet-multiplicity}. \saja\ is able to better learn the underlying \ttbar\ event topology when given jet shapes.

-Figure~\ref{fig:reco-mass} shows the reconstructed W and top mass distributions obtained using \saja\ including jet shape information with a predictive entropy threshold of 0.074.
-The total integrated luminosity of $35.91 ~\textrm{fb}^{-1}$ is used for the normalization.
+Figure~\ref{fig:reco-mass} shows the reconstructed W and top mass distributions obtained using \saja\ including jet shape information before and after a predictive entropy threshold of 0.074.
+The distributions are normalized with the integrated luminosity of \(35.91~\textrm{fb}^{-1}\).
 Clear peaks can be found in the W and top mass range.
+The QCD background is also accumulating in the top mass range, and this feature becomes more prominent after the selection with predictive entropy.
+This shows that the top mass is an important consideration for \saja\ to assign high certainty to an assignment.

 The Monte Carlo dependency of \saja\ is shown in figure~\ref{fig:roc-generator}.
 It compares the ROC-like curves of figure~\ref{fig:roc-model} for the different generators: \madgraph\ interfaced to \pythia, \powheg\ interfaced to \pythia\ and \powheg\ interfaced to \herwig.
 It can be seen from the figure that \saja\ without jet shape information is relatively insensitive to which event generator is used.
 However, \saja\ with jet shape information shows a difference in performance, especially between \pythia\ and \herwig.
 This is to be expected due to their different parton shower models.